Negativity-preserving transforms of tuples of symmetric matrices: Multi-variable transforms with negativity constraints

 The negativity constraints on the domain are described by an $m$-tuple of non-negative integers $\bk = ( k_1, \ldots, k_m )$.
 As noted in the introduction, we may permute the entries of $\bk$ so that any zero entries appear first: there exists $m_0 \in [ 0 : m ]$ with $k_p = 0$ for $p \in [ 1 : m_0 ]$ and $k_p \geq 1$ for $p \in [ m_0 + 1 : m ]$.
 In this case, the $m$-tuple $\bk$ is said to be admissible.
 We let $k_{\max} := \max\{ k_p : p \in [ 1 : m ] \}$,

 The simplest generalization of the one-variable preserver problem would involve taking $k_1 = \cdots = k_m = l$, but the more general problem is more interesting (and also more challenging).
-We now recall the first part of our two-part generalization of Theorem~\ref{Tstrongest}.
+We now recall our generalization of Theorem~\ref{Tstrongest}, but break it into two parts for ease of exposition while proving it.

 \begin{theorem}[The cases $\bk = \bzero$ and $l=0$] Let $I = (-\rho,\rho)$, $(0,\rho)$ or $[0,\rho)$, where $0 < \rho \leq \infty$, and let $\bk \in \Z_+^m$ be admissible.
-Given a function $f : I^m \to \R$, the following are equivalent. \begin{enumerate} \item The entrywise transform $f[-]$ sends $\overline{\bs_n^{(\bk)}}(I)$ to $\overline{\bs_n^{(0)}}$ for all $n \geq k_{\max}$.
+Given a function $f : I^m \to \R$, the following are equivalent. \begin{enumerate} \item The entrywise transform $f[-]$ sends $\overline{\cS_n^{(\bk)}}(I)$ to $\overline{\cS_n^{(0)}}$ for all $n \geq k_{\max}$.

-\item The entrywise transform $f[-]$ sends $\bs_n^{(\bk)}(I)$ to $\bs_n^{(0)}$ for all $n \geq k_{\max}$.
+\item The entrywise transform $f[-]$ sends $\cS_n^{(\bk)}(I)$ to $\cS_n^{(0)}$ for all $n \geq k_{\max}$.

-\item The function $f$ is independent of $x_{m_0 + 1}$, $\ldots,$ $x_m$ and is represented on $I^m$ by a convergent power series in the reduced tuple $\bx' := ( x_1, \ldots, x_{m_0} )$, with all Maclaurin coefficients non-negative. \end{enumerate} If, instead, $\bk = \bzero$ and $l \geq 1$ then $f[-]$ sends $\bs_n^{(\bzero)}(I)$ to $\overline{\bs_n^{(l)}}$ if and only if the function $f$ is represented on~$I^m$ by a power series $\sum_{\balpha \in \Z_+^m} c_\balpha \bx^\balpha$ with $c_\balpha \geq 0$ for all $\balpha \in \Z_+^m \setminus \{ \bzero \}$. \end{theorem}
+\item The function $f$ is independent of $x_{m_0 + 1}$, $\ldots,$ $x_m$ and is represented on $I^m$ by a convergent power series in the reduced tuple $\bx' := ( x_1, \ldots, x_{m_0} )$, with all Maclaurin coefficients non-negative. \end{enumerate} If, instead, $\bk = \bzero$ and $l \geq 1$ then $f[-]$ sends $\cS_n^{(\bzero)}(I)$ to $\overline{\cS_n^{(l)}}$ if and only if the function $f$ is represented on~$I^m$ by a power series $\sum_{\balpha \in \Z_+^m} c_\balpha \bx^\balpha$ with $c_\balpha \geq 0$ for all $\balpha \in \Z_+^m \setminus \{ \bzero \}$. \end{theorem}

 The case of entrywise positivity preservers corresponds to taking $\bk = \bzero$ and $l = 0$.
 The analogue of Schoenberg's theorem holds, as shown by FitzGerald, Micchelli, and Pinkus in \cite{fitzgerald}.
 Before that, Vasudeva \cite{vasudeva79} had obtained the one-sided, one-variable version of Schoenberg's theorem, which corresponds to taking $m = 1$ and $I = ( 0, \infty )$.
 These results were extended to various smaller domains in our previous work: see Theorem~\ref{T000} above, the proof of which employs the multi-variable version of Bernstein's theorem on absolutely monotone functions.
 This theorem was obtained by Bernstein \cite{Bernstein} for $m = 1$, and then by Schoenberg~\cite{Schoenberg33} for $m = 2$.
 For $m > 2$, see Appendix~\ref{Appendix}.